cncf/glossary/content/en/microservices.md

 ## What it is

-A microservices architecture is an architectural approach that breaks applications into individual, independent (micro)[services](/service/) — all closely working together, appearing to the end user as a single entity.
+A microservices architecture is an architectural approach that breaks applications into individual independent (micro)[services](/service/).
+These services work together closely, appearing to the end user as a single entity.
 Take Netflix as an example.
 Its interface allows you to access, search, and preview videos.
 These capabilities are likely powered by smaller services that each handle one aspect, e.g., authentication, search, and running previews in your browser.